only1gedza/Python-StockAnaylsis/README.md

 # Python-StockAnaylsis
-Analyzing stocks using Jupyter notebook and python libraries
+Analyzing Tesla, Google and Amazon stocks using Jupyter notebook and python libraries